Mary Zicafoose: Education

 Mary Zicafoose (née Brelowski) grew up in Niles, Michigan.

 Zicafoose studied photography and received her BFA in 1973 at St. Mary’s College at the University of Notre Dame, Indiana.
-She then moved to Chicago, studying at the Art Institute of Chicago and later to Nebraska, studying at the University of Nebraska.
+She then moved to Chicago, studying at the Art Institute of Chicago and later to Nebraska, studying at the University of Nebraska–Lincoln.
 During this time, she worked in clay and made "functional and beautiful tableware".
 She also lived in the Bolivian rainforest for year before settling in Omaha, Nebraska, in 1996.

 Zicafoose is predominantly self-taught in her textile work.
-She first used a loom to weave while studying for an MFA, and the experience proved so transformative that she chose to leave the clay program at the University of Nebraska to pursue weaving.
+She first used a loom to weave while studying for an MFA, and the experience proved so transformative that she chose to leave the clay program at the University of Nebraska–Lincoln to pursue weaving.
 She credits the "generosity, patience, and honed skills" of members of the Handweavers Guild of Lincoln, Nebraska, in helping her to learn her craft.
 Zicafoose has also traveled internationally and studied the traditions of ikat work in different countries.

 Many of her early works were rugs.
 In 1984 she began working with a 45 in loom.
 Later she began using a 72 in Macomber loom.
 As of 2004, her two working looms were a 64 in Macomber and a 96 in Cranbrook.